Jaynabergman/WETO_ddRAD/05_Filtering/08_SNPfiltR.md

 ## Filtering settings

-See R markdown (*01_VCF_filtering-HO0.6.Rmd*) for the code that was ran and for the graphs that were used to help infrom the settings.
+See R markdown (*01_VCF_filtering-HO0.6.Rmd*) for the code that was ran and for the graphs that were used to help infrom the settings.See supplementary material for tests done on filtering settings.

 **Input vcf file was first filtered to have a max observed heterozygosity of 0.6 in *populations* in STACKS**